Autoencoders: Autoencoders

 Autoencoders may be trained end-to-end or gradually layer by layer.
 In the latter case, they are ''stacked'' together, which leads to a deeper encoder.
 In \cite{ConvAutoEncoder}, this is done with convolutional autoencoders, and in \cite{Stacked_autoEncoders} with denoising autoencoder (described below).

 This chapter is organized as follows.
 In Section~\ref{sec:Regularized_autoencoders}, different regularization techniques for autoencoders are considered, whose goal is to ensure that the learned compressed representation is meaningful.
 In Section~\ref{sec:variational_autoencoders}, the variational autoencoders are presented, which are considered to be the most popular form of autoencoders.
-Section~\ref{sec:Applications_of_autoencoders} covers very common applications for autoencoders, and Section~\ref{sec:Advanced_autoencoder_techniques} describes some recent advanced techniques in this field.
+Section~\ref{sec:Applications_of_autoencoders} covers very common applications for autoencoders, Section~\ref{sec:autoencoders_and_generative_adversarial_networks} briefly discusses the comparison between autoencoders and generative adversarial networks, and Section~\ref{sec:Advanced_autoencoder_techniques} describes some recent advanced techniques in this field.
 Section~\ref{sec:Conclusions and open problems} concludes this chapter.